Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   </div>

   <p class="project-summary">
    This research develops statistical learning methods for functional data, treating each observation as a random function for statistical analysis.
-We emphasize novel, model-free approaches that provide structural adaptivity and accommodate irregular sampling—key challenges in modern functional data analysis.
+We emphasize model-free approaches that provide structural adaptivity and accommodate irregular sampling—key challenges in modern functional data analysis.
   </p>

   <div class="project-figure">